 If you wish to improve your love flow, you must be willing to give up trying to control your intimate relationships.
 Here are three effective decontrol tools that will help you do that.

-1. Accept Your Love One.
+1. Accept Your Loved One.
 Letting go love control begins by accepting your partner for whom, what, and how he or she is, rather than trying to “mold” him (or her) to suit your perceived needs.
 True acceptance removes the need to change or control another.
 The simple truth of the matter is that you are essentially powerless over changing traits in another that you dislike, and trying to do so only makes things worse.
 However, this does not mean that you have to like or condone these traits, but simply that you need to accept their “reality”.

 Accepting the reality allows you to recognize the choices and options that you do have, even under very trying circumstances.
 Further, you are much better served by focusing on what you do have control over: yourself and your role in the relationship.
 For example, you have the power to reduce your expectations of your partner, to improve your own attitude–particularly to be more humble and not always assume your way is the “right” or “only” way—and to improve your own shortcomings.
 If you do these things, your love bond will improve exponentially.